-WaterSafe approval means credibility under the WaterSafe banner - a national brand that customers can trust, supported by all UK water companies and the drinking water regulators.
+WaterSafe approval means credibility under the WaterSafe banner - a national brand that customers can trust, supported by UK water companies and the drinking water regulators.

 Your business will benefit from free publicity and online promotion, with a listing on the largest online directory for approved contractors working with drinking water in the UK.
 The directory is promoted to thousands of people every day, and by your local water company.